 There is more guidance on this, including some template questions, in the DBS filtering guide.

 You can find further information in the Guidance on the Rehabilitation of Offenders Act 1974 and the Exceptions Order 1975.

 This outlines which convictions must be declared when applying for jobs, as well as any exceptions to the filtering rules.

-Which convictions and cautions will be filtered from a DBS certificate?
+What shows up on a DBS Check?: which convictions and cautions will be filtered from a DBS certificate?